DataExperts/dexih.transforms/README.md

 ###Lookup Transform

-The lookup transform is simliar to the join transform in that it performs a `left outer join` type of operation on a primary and secondary dataset.
+The lookup transform is similar to the join transform in that it performs a `left outer join` type of operation on a primary and secondary dataset.
 The differences are:

 * The lookup transform can perform direct lookups to the underlying connection.
 For example if the underlying connection is a database, the lookup will execute a database lookup repeatedly for each primary row.
-If the connection is a web serivce it will call the web service function repeatedly for each primary row.
+If the connection is a web service it will call the web service function repeatedly for each primary row.
 * The lookup transform can utilize a cache on demand process.
 This means that after a single lookup is completed, the value can stay in cache for future lookups.
 * The lookup can use more complex operations through functions, whereas the join can only perform `equal` operations.
 * The lookup can not be used against connections where the secondary table does not support a direct lookup (i.e. flat files).

 The lookup is best used when calling functions or when the reference table is very large.
-For example calling function to retrive stock price at a precice time.
+For example calling function to retrieve stock price at a precise time.

 ###Group Transform